Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements_kotlin/README.md

 To do
 - Set it up so that path "/landing" is set to "/"
-- should I set it so that variables can get set in the path also?
-Like /[pageName]/{userId}
 - Logging
 - Test gradle?
 - Document that need to change the pom to include html and js files in the jar